-One easy way to do this is by reading.
+One easy way to do this is by reading sales books.
 After all, building on the knowledge of top salespeople can save time in the long run as you learn from their experience and incorporate their advice into your own sales journey.

-Below are 23 books which focus on everything from mastering sales techniques to learning essential skills like understanding the customer mindset, organized in the following categories:
+Below are 23 sales books which focus on everything from mastering sales techniques to learning essential skills like understanding the customer mindset.
+Books are organized in the following sales pipeline categories:

 - Excellent overall sales books

 From sales strategies to actionable techniques, the following sales books are helpful resources for both beginners and seasoned professionals looking to master the whole sales funnel.